-NIHR Health Protection Research Units (HPRUs) undertake high quality research that enhances the ability of Public Health England (PHE) to use innovative techniques to protect the public’s health and minimise the health impact of emergencies.
+NIHR Health Protection Research Units (HPRUs) undertake high quality research that enhances the ability of the UK Health Security Agency (UKHSA) to protect the public’s health and minimise the health impact of emergencies.

-The NIHR HPRU in Modelling and Health Economics is one of 14 HPRUs across England, part of a £58.7 million investment by the NIHR to protect the health of the nation.
-The NIHR HPRU in Modelling and Health Economics is a partnership between PHE and Imperial College London, in collaboration with the London School of Hygiene and Tropical Medicine
+The NIHR HPRU Modelling and Health Economics Unit is one of 14 HPRUs across England, part of a £58.7 million investment by the NIHR to protect the health of the nation.
+The NIHR HPRU Modelling and Health Economics Unit is a partnership between UKHSA and Imperial College London, in collaboration with London School of Hygiene & Tropical Medicine.

-Each NIHR HPRU undertakes high quality research that is used by PHE to keep the public safe from current and emerging public health threats.
+Each NIHR HPRU undertakes high quality research that is used by UKHSA to keep the public safe from current and emerging public health threats.

 About the NIHR

 NIHR's mission is to improve the health and wealth of the nation through research.
 The NIHR was established in 2006 and is primarily funded by the Department of Health and Social Care.